QUICK ANSWER

 You want first-time buyers Learn financing basics, inspections, appraisals, repair negotiation, and clear buyer education First-time clients need process confidence, not pressure

-You want I-4 corridor clients Learn commute patterns, Tampa versus Orlando comparisons, and Polk County value tradeoffs Do not pretend every commute is interchangeable
+You want I-4 corridor commuters Learn Tampa vs Orlando commute tradeoffs, Polk County value, and timing Do not pretend every commute is interchangeable

-You want historic or lake-area homes Learn older-home inspections, insurance questions, renovation vocabulary, and neighborhood context Do not give inspection or engineering conclusions
+You want historic or lake-area homes Learn older-home inspections, insurance questions, NRHP-district context, and renovation vocabulary Refer inspection and engineering conclusions to licensed professionals

 You are choosing a broker Ask whether new agents work open houses, new construction, relocation, or first-time buyer leads first A generic Central Florida pitch may not fit Lakeland